cbrown11/PlatformContactExample/README.md

 **[An architecture overview can be found here](https://github.com/cbrown11/PlatformContactExample/blob/master/PlatformExample.pdf).**

+The architeture used here is more of a Cloud-native architecture, especially a hosted version (ie kubernetes and docker).
+Though this easy to change to a more stateless hosted version (ie Azure Functions).

 I kept everything in one solution but obvioulsy this would be seperated.
 The primary endpoints and projects in this solution are:

 - Platform.GatewayAPI